 Under these circumstances, choosing between renting or buying a home can be a big yet challenging decision.
-Where the year 2020 has come across volatility, it has also opened new opportunities for both buyers and renters.
+Under these circumstances, choosing between renting apartments near Indianapolis or buying a home can be a big yet challenging decision.
+Where the year 2022 has come across volatility, it has also opened new opportunities for both buyers and renters.
 Here is a quick comparison that will help you in deciding between renting or buying a house:

 Pros of buying a home

 When you consider buying a house, you run all the possible benefits in your mind.
 Here is a quick list of all possible pros:

 - First and foremost, the benefit of buying a home is NO landlord.
 You are the master of your own will, and there is no nagging of answering a landlord.

 - When you buy a house, you can do whatever you want with it.
 You can paint the walls as you like, add in additional modern features and upgrade it just the way you want.